rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/assessing-the-security-of-a-system.md

 <img src="/Levels/twt-logo.png" height="100">
-When assessing the security of a proposed new system, or a system which is new to me, these are the questions I ask. , with the answers determining the level of risk.
+When assessing the security of a proposed new system, or a system which is new to me, these are the questions I ask.
+The answers then give me an idea of the level of risk of the application.
+If the system doesn't hold confidential or strictly confidential data then even if the answers to questions 2-5 aren't great, the risk might still be acceptable because the consequences of a breach are lower.

 1. **What type of data will it store and process?** If it includes only public data the risk is lower, if it includes confidential (internal only) or strictly confidential (personal and sensitive personal information) then the risk is higher.
 2. **What is the attack surface of the system?** The attack surface is what an attacker use, including network ports, services and management interfaces.
 Well architected systems have a very small attack surface, with only the vital interfaces and services exposed, and management interfaces and optional features disabled, hidden or restricted by default.